-Consortium members work with DOE to help achieve near-term results while charting a path to the EISA long-term goals for net-zero commercial buildings by capturing market feedback on key barriers, identifying innovative strategies and successful approaches; facilitating information and knowledge transfer among stakeholders; and helping to bridge the space between federal policy and programs on the one hand, and a range of industry, state, local, and utility initiatives on the other.
+Consortium members work to help achieve near-term results while charting a path to the EISA long-term goals for net-zero commercial buildings by capturing market feedback on key barriers, identifying innovative strategies and successful approaches; facilitating information and knowledge transfer among stakeholders; and helping to bridge the space between federal policy and programs on the one hand, and a range of industry, state, local, and utility initiatives on the other.
 The CBC strives for:

 Copyright © 2015 by Zeroenergy CBC